ncirocco/psio-helper/README.md

 # PSIO Helper

-PSIOHelper is a cross platform program written in GoLang to prepare your cue/bin files for the PSIO cardtrige.
+PSIOHelper is a cross platform standalone program written in GoLang to prepare cue/bin files for the PSIO cardtrige.
 It runs in Windows, Linux and MacOS.

 ## Features
 Merge multibin files into single bin